monicagiraldochica/bash_tutorial/docs/math.md

 echo ${NUM}
 ```

 First, decreases the value of variable `$NUM` in one, and then it echoes the result.
-Opposite to the example in the left, here the variable value is actually modified.
-And opposite to the example in the right, the variable value is modified before the other instruction (`=`).
+Opposite to the example above, here the variable value is actually modified.
+And opposite to the example below, the variable value is modified before the other instruction (`=`).

 #### `((NUM--))`